carl0s/no-rep/README.md

 ```

 And then you will be able to use its features.
-For more information please go [https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext](to Mozilla's getting started).
+For more information please go [to Mozilla's getting started](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext).